-The €500,000,000 1.601 per cent. notes due 2032 (the "Notes") will be issued by daa finance plc (the "Issuer") and guaranteed by daa plc (the "Guarantor" or "daa").
-Interest on the Notes will be payable annually in arrear on 5 November of each year.
+The €150,000,000 1.554 per cent. notes due 2028 (the "Additional Notes") will be issued by daa finance plc (the "Issuer") and guaranteed by daa plc (the "Guarantor" or "daa"), and will be consolidated and form a single series with the existing €400,000,000 1.554 per cent. guaranteed notes due 2028 (the "Original Notes", and together with the Additional Notes, the "Notes") on or about 24 October 2021 being the date which is 40 days after 14 September 2021 (the "Issue Date").
+Upon consolidation, the aggregate principal amount of the Notes will total €550,000,000.

 Payments on the Notes will be made without withholding or deduction for or on account of taxes of Ireland to the extent described under "Terms and Conditions of the Notes - Taxation".

-Unless previously redeemed or purchased and cancelled, the Notes will be redeemed at their principal amount on 5 November 2032 (the "Maturity Date").
+Unless previously redeemed or purchased and cancelled, the Notes will be redeemed at their principal amount on 7 June 2028 (the "Maturity Date").
 The Notes are subject to redemption in whole, but not in part, at their principal amount plus accrued interest at the option of the Issuer at any time in the event of certain changes affecting taxation in Ireland.
-The Issuer may redeem the Notes in whole, but not in part, at any time after 5 August 2032 at their principal amount plus accrued interest on giving not less than 30 nor more than 60 days' notice to the Noteholders.
+The Issuer may redeem the Notes in whole, but not in part, at any time after 7 March 2028 at their principal amount plus accrued interest on giving not less than 30 nor more than 60 days' notice to the Noteholders.
 See the section herein entitled "Terms and Conditions of the Notes - Redemption and purchase".